AdobeDocs/learning-manager.en/help/migrated/deployment-guide/third-party-connectors.md

    You will see the tile with three options: Getting Started, Connect, and Manage Connections.

-1. If you are configuring the&nbsp; LinkedInLearning  connector for the first time, click Connect.
+1. If you are configuring the  LinkedInLearning  connector for the first time, click Connect.

    You must configure the Exavault FTP account before you configure this connector.